ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

                     break
 ```

-At the end of each episode I append the total episode reward in a list while simultanously printing it.
-After a certain number of episodes (35 in my case) I update the my target model's weights with the learnig model's weights and I save my model's weights each 1000 episodes
+At the end of each episode I append the total episode reward in a list while simultaneously printing it.
+After a certain number of episodes (35 in my case) I update the my target model's weights with the learning model's weights and I save my model's weights each 1000 episodes

 ```
         ep_reward.append([episode, episode_reward])